-1 Hashem reigneth; He is clothed in majesty; Hashem is clothed, He hath girded Himself with strength; yea, the world is established, that it cannot be moved.
+1 Hashem is king, He is robed in grandeur; Hashem is robed, He is girded with strength.
+The world stands firm; it cannot be shaken.

-4 Above the voices of many waters, the mighty breakers of the sea, Hashem on high is mighty.
+4 Above the thunder of the mighty waters, more majestic than the breakers of the sea is Hashem, majestic on high.

-In Psalm 93, verse four discusses the voices of the water and the breaking waves of the sea, while verse five speaks of the Lord’s testimonies and His house.
+In Psalm 93, verse 4 discusses the voices of the water and the breaking waves of the sea, while verse 5 speaks of Hashem’s testimonies and His house.
 What is the relationship between the two verses?
-II Chronicles 2:15 relates that cedar trees were cut from Lebanon and brought to the Land of Israel by sea in order to construct Solomon’s Temple: “and we will cut wood out of Lebanon, as much as you need; and we will bring it to you in floats by sea to Jaffa; and you will carry it up to Jerusalem”.
-One interpretation of this psalm suggests that the sailors who brought the mighty cedar trees from Lebanon in order to build the House of God recited this psalm.
-As part of their route, they surely passed the northern sea border of Rosh Hanikra, and heard the crashing of the waves into the rock.
-They must have marveled at the beauty and power of the sea, and praised God for their participation in the building of the His great house.2 comments
+Divrei Hayamim II 2:15 relates that cedar trees were cut from Lebanon and brought to the Land of Israel by sea, to construct Shlomo’s Beit Hamikdash: “We undertake to cut down as many trees of Lebanon as you need, and deliver them to you as rafts by sea to Jaffa; you will transport them to Yerushalayim”.
+One interpretation of this psalm suggests that the sailors who brought the mighty cedar trees from Lebanon to build the House of God recited this psalm.
+As part of their route, they certainly passed the northern sea area known as Rosh Hanikra (currently on Israel’s border with Lebanon), and heard the crashing of the waves into the rock.
+They must have marveled at the beauty and power of the sea, and praised Hashem for giving them the merit of participating in the building of His great house.2 comments

 5 Your decrees are indeed enduring; holiness befits Your house, Hashem, for all times.

 ה עֵדֹתֶיךָ נֶאֶמְנוּ מְאֹד לְבֵיתְךָ נַאֲוָה־קֹדֶשׁ יְהֹוָה לְאֹרֶךְ יָמִים׃